mtyler/jenkins-cookbook-library/README.md

-# jenkins-cookbook-library
+# jenkins-cookbook-pipeline

-A Jenkins library for testing and publishing cookbooks using Jenkins Docker containers
+A multi-purpose repo for testing and publishing cookbooks using Jenkins Docker containers

+### ./jenkins-master

+A Dockerfile and shell script to get everything going

+### ./Dockerfile & ./var

+The library to be included in a child cookbook repo

 ## Usage